Corinne’s Guide to Rhône Wines

 Here, the Rhône Valley narrows, forming steep terraces on which the vines grow.

-Cooled by the harsh mistral wind, this region has a continental climate.
+wind, this region has a continental climate.

 The major Syrah appellations are, roughly from north to south, Côte-Rotie, Saint-Joseph, Crozes-Hermitage, Hermitage, and Cornas.

-The southern Rhône has a milder climate that moves seamlessly into the Mediterranean climate of Provence.
+The southern Rhône has a milder climate that moves

 The red wines are made from Grenache, Syrah, Carignan, Cinsaut, and Mourvèdre.